danieljlepiscopo/ccna-homelab/README.md

 ![Logical Topology](topology/logical-diagram.png)

 ## Recent Lab Updates
-As of October 2025, this homelab has completed 13 out of 18 planned labs.
+As of October 2025, this homelab has completed 14 out of 18 planned labs.
 From the last lab, the homelab currently demonstrates:
+- Verifying CDP is globally configured on all switches/routers
+- Enabled/verified LLDP is configured on all switches/routers
-- Examples of the differences between Basic Standard IPv4 ACLs, Named ACLs, and Extended ACLs
+- Compared the differences between the protocols
-- Applied IPv4 ACLs such as: ICMP Control, SSH/Telnet Restriction, OSPF Protection, etc
-- Enabled Port Security on all access layer interfaces
-- Activated DHCP Snooping and configured Dynamic ARP Inspection (DAI) on access switches

 ## Goals
 - [x] 1.
 Cable and Power On Devices